 Note: None of the given names of any of these Blancks are listed in the records in Lehe, Germany.

-Henry's sister-in-law, Charlotte Reddehase (Charlotte was the wife of Melosine's brother, Frederick Erxmeyer) was also from Lehe.
+Henry's sister-in-law, Charlotte Reddehase (Charlotte was the wife of Melusine's brother, Frederick Erxmeyer) was also from Lehe.
 The Erxmeyers, including Charlotte Reddehase Erxmeyer, immigrated around the same time as Henry Blanck.

 The records for the German Evangelical Church in Hoboken show that there were a fair number of people from Lehe in the parish.
 Lehe, part of the port city of Bremenhaven, was a stopping off point for people coming from other parts of Germany who eventually immigrated to America.
 The Erxmeyers were an example of a such a family.
 They moved from Walsrode, Germany to Lehe before emigrating.